SAManage/Samples/Send Activation Emails/Readme.md

 This script does not create new users or modify existing users.

-To run- install Perl and required libraries and run the following command:
+To run this script first install Ruby 2.3+ and the gem 'samanage'

-This script was written and tested with perl 5, version 18, subversion 1 (v5.18.1)
+To invite all your users to Samanage run the command:

-To run the script enter: **perl "Send_Activation.pl" "example@email.com" "password"**
+`ruby send_activations.rb API_TOKEN`